IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   {
     "alias": "sys1",
-    "name": “Restricted System Role”,
+    "name": "Restricted System Role",
-    "description": “A person who may only add datasets.”, "permissions": [
+    "description": "A person who may only add datasets.", "permissions": [
       "AddDataset"
     ]
   }

 .. note:: alias is constrained to a length of 16 characters